Thinkmill-learning-paths/npm-publish-and-monorepos/README.md

-# npm publish
+# npm publish and monorepos

 > Learn how to publish and republish packages on npm

 ## Owner